A model for configuration spaces of points: Introduction

 In fact, one can consider the following ``hierarchy" of invariants of a manifold $M$. \begin{enumerate} \item The real (or rational) homotopy type of $M$. \item The real (or rational) homotopy types of $\FM_M(m)$ for $m=1,2,\dots$ \item The real (or rational) homotopy type of $\FM_M$ considered as right $\FM_D$-module, for parallelized $M$.
-(For non-parallelizable $M$ one may consider similarly the homotopy type of $\FFM_M$ as right $\FM$-module.) \end{enumerate}
+(For non-parallelizable $M$ one may consider similarly the homotopy type of the $\FM$-module of framed configuration spaces of points $\FFM_M$.) \end{enumerate}

-The relative strength of this invariants is unknown.
-In particular it is long standing open problem if for simply connected $M$ the rational homotopy type of $Conf_\bullet(M)$ depends only on the rational homotopy type of $M$ \cite[Problem 8, p.
+The relative strength of this invariants has been unknown.
+In particular it is a long standing open problem if for simply connected $M$ the rational homotopy type of $\Conf_\bullet(M)$ depends only on the rational homotopy type of $M$ \cite[Problem 8, p.
 518]{FHT} (cf. also \cite{Le} for a stronger conjecture disproved in \cite{LoS}).

-It is generally believed (and this underlies to some extend the development of technology such as factorization homology and the embedding calculus) that the third invariant above is strictly stronger than the second.
-In our model the above hierarchy is nicely encoded in the loop order filtration on a certain graph complex $\GC_M$, in which item \ref{hoi:it1} is encoded by the tree level piece of $\mu$ along with the cohomology of item \ref{hoi:it2}, while the full $\mu$ encodes item \ref{hoi:it3}.
+In our model the above hierarchy is nicely encoded in the loop order filtration on a certain graph complex $\GC_M$, in which item \ref{hoi:it1} is encoded by the tree level piece of $Z_M$ along with the cohomology of item \ref{hoi:it2}, while the full $Z_M$ encodes item \ref{hoi:it3}.

 Our third main result states that for a simply connected smooth closed framed manifold $M$, these invariants are of equal strenght.
-We show furthermore that without the framed assumption item \ref{hoi:it1} is still equally as strong as item \ref{hoi:it2}, thus establishing \cite[Problem 8, p.
+We show furthermore that without the framed assumption item \ref{hoi:it1} is still equally strong as item \ref{hoi:it2}, thus establishing \cite[Problem 8, p.
 518]{FHT} under the assumption of smoothness.